What is Self-Defense in Relation to an Assault or Domestic Violence Charge?

 If substantial evidence exists that you acted in self-defense, it may be your best option to combat your charges.
 Substantial evidence may include defensive wounds or injuries sustained or eyewitness accounts from people around the situation, including family members.
 If there is evidence that you acted self-defense,, claiming self-defense can be a valuable strategy for your case.
 A criminal defense lawyer can help you sort through evidence in your case to ensure informed decisions every step of the way.

 Is Claiming Self-Defense the Best Approach for Every Case?

 While self-defense can be an effective defense for your domestic violence charge, it may not always be the best for your case.
 Insufficient evidence can make self-defense a weak argument for your domestic violence case.
-A criminal defense lawyer from Woburn, Massachusetts can advise you whenever self-defense may be a good strategy to use as a legal defense.
+A Massachusetts criminal defense lawyer, can advise you whenever self-defense may be a good strategy to use as a legal defense.
 By trusting a legal professional with years of criminal defense experience, you are getting the best ally possible to help you defend your criminal case.

 Can a Criminal Defense Lawyer Advise Me on Possible Defense Options in Assault and Domestic Violence Cases?

 Self-defense can be a little tricky to argue, especially if you don’t have an experienced criminal defense attorney by your side.
 Whether your case warrants a self-defense claim or not, our legal team at Contant Law, P.C. can advise you on all your options to make sure your best defense is the option that makes the most sense.
 Criminal defense cases should never be taken lightly or be relegated to one option.
 Our experienced criminal defense attorneys can come up with multiple defenses, including claiming self-defense to ensure all your paths to victory are in play when the time comes.
 To get started on working with one of our veteran criminal defense attorneys, schedule a free case evaluation by calling 617-227-8383 now.